 The base grade for a group in SD2 is determined by averaging over reviewer panel scores after PD with minor adjustment by the instructors (for example, accounting for reviewers' bias, level of photonics content, etc.).
 The range of average scores and the corresponding grades shown in parenthesis are 90-100 (A), 80-90 (B), 70-80 (C), 60-70 (D), 60 and below (F).
+If a PSE student is in a group with students of another Senior Design course different from EEL 4914, the students' performance evaluation procedure and the grading rubric of that course will be followed to grade the PSE student.
 The Reviewer scoring form can be found in the file "Project Reviewer Evaluation Form" in webcourses.

-Note 1: It is the group's responsibility to form a review panel and submit Project Reviewer Commitment Form on time.
+- Note 1: It is the group's responsibility to form a review panel and submit Project Reviewer Commitment Form on time.
 Panels for Photonics groups must have representation from Optics and Photonics Faculty.
-If the group fails to form a panel, then the group will receive F.

-Note 2: If the group fails to show up at scheduled presentation or arrive late for 15 minutes or more, then the group will receive F. If one member fails to show up at the final presentation, then this individual will receive F and redo SD1 and SD2.

-Note 3: If the group fails to demonstrate their project as workable during the 10-minute demonstration time allocated within the one-hour PD to reviewer panel, then the group needs to reschedule the demo within a week (before the final submission date) and receive one letter grade deduction in GBG.
-If the group cannot demonstrate their project to be workable by then, then the group will receive an F grade.

-Note 4: The Photonics Science and Engineering program requires that the project must have substantial photonics design content, and the photonics systems must be well-constructed consistent with the intended use of the product (not using tape, flimsy materials, and usually not optical breadboard).
+If the group fails to form a panel, then the group will receive F. - Note 2: If the group fails to show up at scheduled presentation or arrive late for 15 minutes or more, then the group will receive F. If one member fails to show up at the final presentation, then this individual will receive F and redo SD1 and SD2. - Note 3: If the group fails to demonstrate their project as workable during the 10-minute demonstration time allocated within the one-hour PD to reviewer panel, then the group needs to reschedule the demo within a week (before the final submission date) and receive one letter grade deduction in GBG.
+If the group cannot demonstrate their project to be workable by then, then the group will receive an F grade. - Note 4: The Photonics Science and Engineering program requires that the project must have substantial photonics design content, and the photonics systems must be well-constructed consistent with the intended use of the product (not using tape, flimsy materials, and usually not optical breadboard).
 Also, the final report must include results of testing of the final device or system.
-The ECE program requires that the project include substantial Printed Circuit Board (PCB) design.
+The ECE program requires that the project include substantial Printed Circuit Board (PCB)

+design.
 Noncompliance may affect the photonics and ECE students differently - see part (A) on individual grades below.

-Senior design Grading Rubrics